adegerard/chaiNNer_extra_nodes/README.md

 # Extra nodes for chaiNNer

-Here are some nodes I developped for chaiNNer: for PoC, for testing purpose, before creating a PR.
-The nodes can be added to Windows/Linux portable software only.
+Here are some nodes I developped for chaiNNer: for PoC, for testing purpose, before creating a PR, etc. The nodes can be added to Windows/Linux portable software only.

 **This is not a repository made/supported by chaiNNer organization.**